-A deep data dive into scripts shows the status quo is tough to change.
+A deep dive into scripts shows the status quo is tough to change.

-The 2017 Emmy Awards, with the most diverse gathering ever of nominees and winners (look at all those women on stage!) proves one thing: The industry still has a long way to go.
+The 2017 Emmy Awards, with the most diverse gathering of nominees and winners up to that point in history proved one thing: The industry still has a long way to go.
 But there’s progress.

-The conversation about gender inequality in films has been going on for a while.
+The conversation about gender inequality on screen has been going on for a while.
 We’re no longer surprised when reports demonstrate, with hard numbers, that female lead characters are fewer than male lead characters; that female characters, whether lead, supporting, or extra, have a cumulatively smaller (much smaller) percentage of dialogue than male characters.

 Female Characters in 2D

-But beneath those numbers, there’s a wellspring of information: details about the kinds of characters, relationships, and plots audiences really want to see in films and TV shows.
-The details are in the data, and the data is in the scripts themselves.
+But beneath those numbers, there’s a wellspring of information: details about the kinds of characters, relationships, and plots audiences really want to see on screen.
+The details are in the data that we analyze from scripts themselves.